gmiDAO/docs/README.md

 # 🔎 Overview

+Note: what you're about to read didn't make it but we're working on a new product that, according to what we've learned, is gonna make it.
+For more info contact us [here](https://twitter.com/mc2gmi)!

 _Gonna Make It_ provides a single venue to play, create and invest in challenges, matches and tournaments for the world's most popular games through a seamless UI and UX.

 _Gonna Make It_ is built on the Solana blockchain and utilizes real-time game results to trigger smart contracts distributing the prizes and staked assets instantly at a low cost among participants.